 The same is true for annual accounts which would invoice, bill, or charge the amount due on the anniversary date each year.
 The only way that the yearly anniversary date or monthly billing date can be changed is if the customer requests the change because all of the account's 'Look-ups' were used.

-The account number used to login and access PublicData functions is the customer's driver's license number and state.
+To login and access PublicData functions, use your username.
 Due to enacted legislation, and our expanding efforts to reduce fraud, PublicData.com is required to keep a record of anyone accessing the public records database.
-By entering your driver's license number and state, you help us to fulfill these security measures and maintain accurate records.
+By verifiying your identity, you help us to fulfill these security measures and maintain accurate records.

 Once the individual account is established, a password will be emailed to the registrant.
 If the account password is lost or forgotten, the customer may click Retrieve your password from the PublicData home page.